K-Decompositions and 3d Gauge Theories: Introduction

-The first major goal now is how to build the Lagrangian subspace corresponding to the moduli space of framed flat $PGL(K,\C)$-connections on an admissible 3-manifold $M$ out of these building blocks.
-The first step, explained in detail in Section \ref{sec2.4}, is to start with an ideal triangulation of $M$, and, using the flat connection, parallel transport the invariant flags at the vertices to the interior of the tetrahedron.
-This way we get a well-defined configuration of four flags for each tetrahedron.
+Our first major goal is to build the moduli space $\wt \CL_K(M)$ of framed flat $PGL(K,\C)$-connections on an admissible 3-manifold $M$ out of these building blocks.
+To achieve this, we choose an ideal triangulation $\mb t_{3d}$ of $M$, and a further \emph{hypersimplicial $K$-decomposition} of each tetrahedron in $\mb t_{3d}$ (Figure \ref{fig:octs-intro}).
+We show in Section \ref{sec:FFC} that this $K$-decomposition has precisely the combinatorial and geometric data that we need to describe $\wt \CL_K(M)$ and its projection $\CL_K(M)$ to the boundary moduli space.

-The second goal is to prove that our prospected Lagrangian subvariety is Lagrangian in a very strong sense: it is a {\it $K_2$-Lagrangian subvariety}.
-Let us explain what do we mean by this.